| | |

 What is A Minimum Viable Product (MVP) In Agile?

 An MVP, which stands for Minimum Viable Product, refers to a product that includes sufficient features to attract early-adopter customers and validate a product idea during the initial stages of development.
-This approach is particularly valuable in industries like software, as an MVP allows the product team to swiftly gather user feedback, enabling rapid iteration and improvement of the product.

 What is a Minimum Viable Product (MVP) SAFe?

-When analyzing an epic, one crucial aspect is defining the Minimum Viable Product (MVP) associated with it.
-Within the SAFe (Scaled Agile Framework) context, an MVP refers to an initial and stripped-down version of a new product or business solution.
 The purpose of the MVP is to validate or invalidate the hypothesis underlying the epic.
 By developing and releasing the MVP, the team can gather feedback and data to assess whether the epic’s hypothesis holds true or needs adjustment.
 This iterative approach helps drive informed decision-making and reduces risks associated with developing extensive functionalities upfront.

 Which Two Aspects of a Product Do Minimum Viable Products (MVPs) Test?